 The following are examples of types of agricultural workers:

-Crop, nursery, and greenhouse farmworkers and laborers do numerous tasks related to growing and harvesting grains, fruits, vegetables, nuts, and other crops.
-They plant and seed, prune, irrigate, harvest, and pack and load crops for shipment.
+Crop, nursery, and greenhouse farmworkers and laborers perform numerous tasks related to growing and harvesting grains, fruits, vegetables, nuts, and other crops.
+They plant, seed, prune, irrigate, and harvest crops, and pack and load them for shipment.

 Farmworkers also apply pesticides, herbicides, and fertilizers to crops.
 They repair fences and some farm equipment.

 Nursery and greenhouse workers prepare land or greenhouse beds for growing horticultural products such as trees, plants, flowers, and sod.
 They also plant, water, prune, weed, and spray the plants.
 They may cut, roll, and stack sod; stake trees; tie, wrap, and pack plants to fill orders; and dig up or move field-grown shrubs and trees.

 Farm and ranch animal farmworkers care for live animals, including cattle, sheep, pigs, goats, horses, poultry, finfish, shellfish, and bees.
 These animals usually are raised to supply meat, fur, skins, feathers, eggs, milk, or honey.

 These farmworkers may feed, herd, brand, weigh, and load animals.
 They also keep records on animals; examine animals to detect diseases and injuries; and administer medications, vaccinations, or insecticides.

 Many workers clean and maintain animal housing areas every day.
 On dairy farms, animal farmworkers operate milking machines.